MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-downstream-inheritance.md

 ### Fully automated downstream inheritance

-In fully automated mode, a label applied to either a dataset or report will automatically propagate and be applied to the dataset or report’s downstream content.
+In fully automated mode, a label applied to either a dataset or report automatically propagates and is applied to the dataset or report’s downstream content.
 This propagation occurs without regard to edit permissions on the downstream item and any [usage rights](service-security-sensitivity-label-change-enforcement.md) on the label.

 ## Relaxed label change enforcement

 In certain cases, downstream inheritance (like other automated labeling scenarios) can result in a situation where no user has all the required permissions needed to change a label.
 For such situations, label change enforcement relaxations are in place to guarantee access to affected items.
-See [Relaxations to accommodate automatic labeling scenarios](service-security-sensitivity-label-change-enforcement.md#relaxations-to-accommodate-automatic-labeling-scenarios) for detail.
+See [Relaxations to accommodate automatic labeling scenarios](service-security-sensitivity-label-change-enforcement.md#relaxations-to-accommodate-automatic-labeling-scenarios) for details.

-## Enabling fully automated downstream inheritance
+## Enable fully automated downstream inheritance

 By default, downstream inheritance operates in user consent mode.
 To switch downstream inheritance in the tenant to fully automated mode, the Power BI admin must enable the **Automatically apply sensitivity labels to downstream content** tenant setting in the admin portal.